Active Directory

 );

-Mapping users to Organizations
+Mapping Users to Organizations

 One can map the Active Directory users to myDBR Organization, by defining the $mydbr_defaults['active_directory']['organization_ext_id'] value.
 The value can be constant account_suffix or any of the fields in user's AD record.